 Some billing system excludes customers with failed invoices when calculating MRR.
 ChartMogul includes these when calculating MRR, even if a transaction is marked as failed.

 One-time (i.e., non-recurring) payments do not contribute to MRR in ChartMogul, however, your billing system may include one-time payments when calculating MRR.
 View these payments using Net Cash Flow.

 ChartMogul does not include taxes that are specified on invoices when calculating MRR.

-ChartMogul classifies customers who have at least one active subscription and no past-due subscriptions as Active.
+ChartMogul classifies customers who have at least one active subscription and no past-due subscriptions as Active Subscribers.

-When a customer has a past-due payment, ChartMogul assumes good faith and classifies customers as Past Due and they continue to contribute to metrics.
+When a customer has a past-due payment, ChartMogul assumes good faith and classifies customers as Past-due Subscribers and they continue to contribute to metrics.

 Your Churn Recognition setting may differ from how your billing system treats cancellations, which can lead to differences in MRR calculations.

 Differences in customer counts